-That job falls to Payne's longtime editor, Kevin Tent, who has cut About Schmidt (2002), Sideways (2004), and Nebraska (2013), along with all the other features Payne has directed.
-For 2011's The Descendants, Tent received an Oscar nomination for Best Film Editing.
-Their latest collaboration is The Holdovers, a '70s-set comedy about a crotchety boarding school teacher (played by Paul Giamatti) who finds himself stuck babysitting a group of students over the Christmas break.
+That job falls to Payne's longtime editor, Kevin Tent, who has cut every one of the director's eight films.
+He received his first Oscar nomination for editing 2011's The Descendants.
+Their latest collaboration is The Holdovers, a '70s-set dramedy about a splenetic boarding school teacher (played by Oscar nominee Paul Giamatti) stuck babysitting a group of students over the Christmas break.

-The official runtime on The Holdovers is 133 minutes.
-Although both Payne and Tent say they rarely disagree in the cutting room, the director now admits maybe the movie might be "too short" ("As I watch it now, there are about four shots that I think each need about six more frames.") while Tent wishes it "was a little shorter."
-In conversation with A.frame, Tent reveals why.
+As for the film's running time, The Holdovers clocks in at 133 minutes.
+Although both Payne and Tent say they rarely disagree in the cutting room, the director admits the movie might be "too short" ("As I watch it now, there are about four shots that I think each need about six more frames," Payne nitpicks), while Tent wishes it "was a little shorter."
+In conversation with A.frame, the editor reveals why.

 A.frame: You've been working with Alexander since Citizen Ruth.
 This is your eighth feature together.
 What is it about your relationship as director and editor that continues to work so well?